cakephp/docs/en/plugins.rst

 --------------------------

-When using ``bake`` for creating a plugin or when installing a it using composer, you don't typically need to make any changes to your application in order to make CakePHP recognize the classes that live inside it.
+When using ``bake`` for creating a plugin or when installing a it using Composer, you don't typically need to make any changes to your application in order to make CakePHP recognize the classes that live inside it.

 In any other cases you may need to modify your application's composer.json file